Get a free, no obligation personal loan quote with rates as low as 9.99%

 3. 30-Year Amortization For First-Time Home Buyers Purchasing Pre-Construction

 Great news for young Canadians dreaming of their first home!
-In Budget 2024, the government is rolling out a game-changer: starting August 1, 2024, first-time home buyers purchasing newly built homes can now opt for 30-year mortgage amortizations.
+In Budget 2024, the government rolled out a game-changer: effective August 1, 2024, first-time home buyers purchasing newly built homes can now opt for 30-year mortgage amortizations.
 This means you’ll have an extra five years compared to the previous 25-year limit, making those monthly mortgage payments more manageable.

 How Will 30-Year Amortization Periods Help Canadians?